Yorkville, Illinois: Geography

 Yorkville is in northern Kendall County and is bordered to the northeast by Montgomery, to the east by Oswego, and to the west by Plano.
 Its boundaries are located approximately 4 mi southwest of Aurora, 13 mi southwest of Naperville, and 39 mi west of Chicago.

 According to the 2021 census gazetteer files, Yorkville has a total area of 20.10 sqmi, of which 20.00 sqmi (or 99.51%) is land and 0.10 sqmi (or 0.49%) is water.
 The Fox River flows through downtown Yorkville.
 The city is in Bristol, Kendall, and Fox townships.

 Climate

 Yorkville has a hot-summer humid continental climate, typical for the Midwest.
 Specifically, Yorkville is in the Köppen Dfa zone.
 In this Köppen Dfa zone precipitation is usually amble, especially in the summer months.
 The spring and summer months can have severe weather, including tornadoes and thunderstorms.
 The region has four distinct seasons.
 Winters tend to be cold or even frigid and have snow.
 Springs tend to be humid, and can have precipitation as well as storms.
 Summers are usually hot and tend to have the highest precipitation overall, as well as storms.
 It tends to cool down in the fall.
+Temperature records include a record low of -26 °F, recorded in January 1985, and a record high of 111 °F, recorded in July 1936.